 Discipleship – We are dedicated to building up every believer to his or her full potential, encouraging and holding one another accountable, so that each person can be a committed follower of Christ and involved in His ministry.

 Worship – We hold to the value that worship is an attitude of the heart towards God that can be expressed in different ways.
 We will seek to honour God in our worship.
-Ultimately true worship results in a dedication to serve the Lord in all aspects of our lives.
+Ultimately true worship results in a dedication to serving the Lord in all aspects of our lives.

-Prayer – The life blood of our ministry is prayer.
+Prayer – The lifeblood of our ministry is prayer.
 Nothing we do can be achieved without the empowerment given by God.
 We pray earnestly and honestly for God to equip us and bless us as His people building His kingdom

 Evangelism – Without Christ mankind is eternally separated from God and without hope.
 We are, therefore, committed to communicating the Good News of Jesus Christ.

-Leadership – We will choose, support and follow the leadership of our church based on Christ-like character.
+Leadership – We will choose, support, and follow the leadership of our church based on Christ-like character.
 In fulfilling their various roles we expect our leaders to follow Christ’s example of servant leadership.